harfbuzz/harfbuzzjs/README.md

 ### Node.js
 1. `node examples/hbjs.example.node.js`

-Even the fact we provide a tiny wrapper around main functionalities of harfbuzz, it's easy to use other parts of the using `module._hb*` functions, see example/nohbjs.js to see how.
+Even the fact we provide a tiny wrapper around the main functionalities of harfbuzz, it's easy to use other parts using `module._hb*` functions, see example/nohbjs.js to see how.

 ## [wapm](https://wapm.io/)